 Under the same rationale, electric bicycles and scooters are vehicles too.
-Only a small minority of states classify them as such, but that’s the law in Florida.
+So, only a small minority of states classify them as such, but that’s the law in Florida.
 Incidentally, it isn’t going to change within the foreseeable future.
 In the recent past, these Florida DUI vehicle laws have applied many different instances.
 For example, it applied to:

 - A man on an expressway riding a horse.